danielcopper/nvim/README.md

 - Adjust Readme to Linux
 - Make Neotree work full screen on startup
 - autocomand to replace :q to bufdel or checkout mini bufremove
+- Fix bottom right info for other then lua
+- Adjust omnisharp options

 ## Plugins to consider